kpfefferle/ember-octicons/README.md

 Easily add [GitHub Octicons](https://octicons.github.com/) to an Ember application.

-When the addon is installed, it will add `octicons` as a Bower dependency, import the Octicons CSS into the vendor CSS package, and import the Octicons font files into the build assets.
+When the addon is installed, it will use `octicons` as an NPM dependency, import the Octicons CSS into the vendor CSS package, and import the Octicons font files into the build assets.

 ## Usage